devtron-labs/devtron-documentation/k8s-dashboard/db-docs/install-devtron-dashboard.md

 ### Recommended Action
 When you install Devtron for the first time, it creates a default admin user and password (with unrestricted access to Devtron).
 You can use it to log in as an administrator.

-After the initial login, we recommend you set up any SSO service like Google, GitHub, etc., and then add other users (including yourself).
+After the initial login, we recommend you set up any Single Sign-On (SSO) service like Google, GitHub, etc., and then add other users (including yourself).
 Subsequently, all the users can use the same SSO (let's say, GitHub) to log in to the Dashboard.
 {% endhint %}